solutionroute/nvim/README.md

 The core of this configuration revolves around `nvim/lua/core/init.lua` where packer and plugins are defined.

-User-provided config.lua and plugins.lua, if needed, should be created within lua/user/*.
-See the example files for guidance.
+User-provided `config.lua` and `plugins.lua`, if needed, should be created within lua/user/*.
+See `user/README.md` and the example files for guidance.

     .
+    ├── doc
+    │   ├── code-completion.png
+    │   ├── fnsig-tree-fndef.png
+    │   └── whichkey-c-menu.png
     ├── lua
     │   ├── core
-    │   │   ├── autocommands.lua
     │   │   ├── config
     │   │   │   ├── colorscheme.lua
     │   │   │   ├── comment.lua